 Objects and armor are single use only, so when it is used, you just mark it until you can replace or repair everything.
-Again, this was very easy to track and explain.
-To track, I did need to help my son (I remind, he is only 2.5yo) with the list by adding symbols of food, a sword, a shield, etc next to the check boxes for single use items and grouping them together in these categories in his inventory.
+To track, I did need to help my son (I remind, he was only 2.5yo when we played) with the list by adding symbols of food, a sword, a shield, etc next to the check boxes for single use items and grouping them together in these categories in his inventory.

-It was just my son playing Milky Monsters with another “invisible player” that I controlled, so we didn’t get to try this part out, but I love the idea so much!
+It was just my son playing Milky Monsters with another “invisible player” that I controlled, so we didn’t get to try this part of the game out, but I love the idea so much!

 My son had a lot of fun!
 He needed some help with inventory tracking and understanding health, but with that little bit of help, he really enjoyed rolling dice, and playing out the story together.
 It was also really good practice for counting and simple addition/subtraction (i.e. reduce health by 1), so it was much more engaging than our normal math-time.